patrickbucher/docs/clean-agile/clean-agile.md

 - **Test Automation**: Manual tests are expensive and, thus, will be reduced or skipped if the project's budget is cut.
 If development is late, QA has too little time to test.
 Parts of the system remain untested.
-Machines are better at performing repetetive tasks like manual testing than humans (except for exploratory testing).
+Machines are better at performing repetetive tasks like testing than humans (except for exploratory testing).
 It is a waste of time and money to let humans perform manual tests; it's also immoral.
 - **Cover for each other**: Developers must help each other; they must act as a team.
-IF somebody fails or gets sick, the other team members must help out.
+If somebody fails or gets sick, the other team members must help out.
   Every developer must ensure that others can cover for him or her by documenting the code, sharing knowledge, and helping others reciprocally.
 - **Honest Estimates**: Developers must be honest with their estimates based on